theritalin/BSC-Bootcamp-Competition/README.md

 ## Frontend

-The DApp frontend iis going to be built using React.js
+The DApp frontend is going to be built using React.js

 ## Contributing